YunoHost-Apps/openemr_ynh/doc/DESCRIPTION.md

-The most popular open source electronic health records and medical practice management solution.
+OpenEMR is an electronic health records and medical practice management application.
+It features fully integrated electronic health records, practice management, scheduling, electronic billing, internationalization, free support, a vibrant community, and a whole lot more.